About Us FAQs

 May I direct my donation towards a specific project?

-We encourage you to make your gift to where funds are needed most so that we may focus your donation on the areas of greatest need.
-Contributions of $10,000 and more may be designated to other Active Projects.
+Donations that are under $10,000 CAD will be allocated to where funds are needed most.
+Contributions of $10,000 CAD or more may be designated to specific Active Projects.
 Please contact us by email or call 1.613.258.6832.

 Can I be recognized as a donor towards a specific well or water project?